orbeon/orbeon-forms-doc/form-runner/component/map.md

           value="..."/>
 ```

 Since Orbeon Forms 4.8, the map component uses the Google Map v3 API, and this all you need.
-Orbeon Forms 4.7 and earlier was using the Google Map v2 API, which is now obsolete, on which the following 2 additional properties for [Google Maps Premier](http://code.google.com/apis/maps/documentation/premier/guide.html) customers are supported:
+Orbeon Forms 4.7 and earlier was using the Google Map v2 API, which is now obsolete, on which the following 2 additional properties for [Google Maps APIs Premium Plan](https://developers.google.com/maps/premium/?csw=1) customers are supported:

 ```xml
 <property as="xs:string"